-- Complete any projects that may still be open.
+- Before departing, complete any projects that may still be open.

 - Finish tasks that have been started or are important to complete.

-- Connect with other key stakeholders who may have needs from you before you depart.
+- Connect with other stakeholders who may have needs from you before you depart.

 - Finish strong, both relationally and as a contributor to the organization.